 Keen’s Cheddar is a more familiar type of Cheddar to many than some of the other Cheddars we sell.
 The modern Cheddar consumer often expects a cheese that is creamy in texture with a bright, acidic tang and Keen’s certainly delivers on this.
 Since the Second World War this has been the flavour profile that much of cheddar production has been geared up to produce.The Keen family have been making Cheddar cheese at Moorhayes Farm in Wincanton, Somerset since 1898, when George and Stephen’s great grandfather John purchased the farm.
 Since then, cheesemaking skills have been passed down through the generations.

 Today both George and Stephen are very hands-on within the farm and are proud to be handing over the reins to the fifth generation.
 George’s son James makes the cheese and Stephen’s son Nick manages the farm side of the business.
 Nick recently installed a robotic milking system so the cows can choose for themselves when they are milked.
-The cheeses the Keens make for us are bound the traditional way in muslin cloth and sealed with lard.
+The cheeses the Keens make for us are bound the traditional way in muslin cloth.
 We typically sell Keen’s Cheddar when it has been matured for 16 to 18 months.

 *Please note that in some instances we may sell a pasteurised format of this cheese.
 The signage in our shops will always reflect the milk treatment for the batch we are selling, and wholesale labels will specify the pasteurised versions with a (P) after the name.

 It can sometimes be hard to know how much cheese to buy.
 If you are at all unsure please give us a call for some advice.
 As a general rule of thumb, we would recommend roughly between 100 and 150 grams per person for after dinner, and a bit more if cheese is the focus of the meal.